 Bees love lupins (or lupine) – but so do slugs and snails, so what can you do?

-I always remembered watching bumble bees foraging on our lupins when I was a child, so I was determined to have lupins in our border.
+I always remembered watching bumble bees foraging on our lupins when I was a child, so I was determined to have lupins in our flower border.
 There are so many wonderful colours available, and I’m a big fan of cottage garden flowers anyway, because they are so beautiful, and so many species are loved by bees.

 Like clover and vetches, Lupin (or Lupine) are a member of the pea (Fabaceae) family, and have a “flag” shaped blossom.
 They have carpels and stamens in the lower part of the blossom encased in two petals fused together to form a ‘keel’ – which is used by bees and other pollinators as a landing platform.